IntentArchitect/Docs/articles/getting-started/tutorials/create-a-sample-app/02-create-a-petclinic-csharp/create-a-petclinic-csharp.md

 ![Picture of the Settings UI with an arrow pointing to the clickable link](images/open-relative-output-location.png)

-Open the `.sln` file using your preferred .NET capable IDE and then ensure that the startup project is set to the `.WebApi` one, then compile and run the solution.
+Open the `.sln` file using your preferred .NET capable IDE and then ensure that the startup project is set to the `.WebApi` one, then compile, and run the solution.

 If you're running Visual Studio, it should automatically open the website in your browser.
 Append `/swagger` to the URL and press your return key to navigate to it.